A CO2 blood test measures the amount of carbon dioxide (CO2) in the blood serum, which is the liquid part of blood. A

 Your doctor may ask you to fast, or stop eating and drinking, before the blood test.
-If you take corticosteroids or use antacids, your doctor will probably ask you to stop taking them.
+Your doctor may also ask you to stop taking certain medications before the test such as corticosteroids or antacids.
 These drugs increase the concentration of bicarbonate in the body.

 There are slight risks associated with both venipuncture and arterial blood tests.
 These include: